YuvalBernard/Z-spectra-fitting-app/README.md

 This should open the GUI.
 1. Select the data file and click next.
 2. Fill in the experimental constants: static field strength, gyromagnetic ratio, saturation duration and saturation amplitude (as a comma separated list if fitting multi-$`B_1`$ Z-spectra.

+You may also fill in the power levels automatically by clicking the designated button.
-3. Configure variables for fitting: to set a parameter as a constant, change its state from `Vary` to `Fixed`.
+3. Configure variables for fitting: to set a parameter as a constant, change its state from `Vary` to `Static`.
 Otherwise, for each fitting variable set the minimal and maximal values and an initial guess.
+All of the fields above may be updated procedurally by loading a predefined configuration file in `toml` format.
+See the example file in the repository for details.
 4. Choose a solver:
     * Symbolic (default) for the solution presented in the paper
     * Analytical for the solution by [Zaiss and Bachert](https://analyticalsciencejournals.onlinelibrary.wiley.com/doi/10.1002/nbm.2887)
     * Numerical for the solution via matrix exponentiation, without approximations.
 5. Choose a fitting method:
     * Bayesian, Markov chain Monte Carlo (MCMC) --- via the NUTS algorithm
-    * Bayesian, SVI -- Stochastica Variational Inference
+    * Bayesian, ADVI -- Stochastica Variational Inference
     * NLS --- Nonlinear least squares --- Levenberg–Marquardt algorithm
 6. Each fitting method has a default configuration.
 You may change the parameters to your liking.
 Refer to [Numpyro documentation](https://num.pyro.ai/en/stable/) for additional information.
 7. Once the fitting procedure is finished, you may save the results in a directory of choice.
 Depending on the fitting method, you may find: